DavideTartaglia/StiffenedGas/README.md

 * If you are using a julia editor (e.g., vscode), or simply running julia from the command line, you just need to copy this repository in your project directory.
 Afterwords, add to the file in which you plan to use calculate a variable using the stiffened gas EoS the following lines:
   `include("PATH_TO_THE_StiffenedGas.jl_FILE")` replacing PATH_TO_THE_StiffenedGas.jl_FILE with the actual directory of the StiffenedGas.jl file (directory relative to your project file).

-  `import .StiffenedGas'
+  'import .StiffenedGas'
-  `using .StiffenedGas'
+  'using .StiffenedGas'

    ATTENTION: PLEASE DO NOT FORGET THE POINT BEFORE StiffenedGas

    Now you can simply call the function "StiffenedGas.main( ... )" to calculate what you wish.
 It will return the selected desired quantity.

 * If you are more of a jupyter-notebook type, you can find the notebook version in the "notebook" folder.
 Just download this folder if you are uniquely interested in the notebook version.
 On the contrary, if you only need a .jl version, you can simply delete this folder if it bothers you.